-The short-term projection can be done in FLR using FLSTF.
-Weight-at-age in the stock and weight-at-age in the catch are taken to be the mean of the last three years.
-The exploitation pattern is taken to be the mean value of the last three years, scaled to the last years F. Population numbers-at-ages 2 and older are survivor estimates from the assessment model, unless there is consistent indication from the most recent recruitment surveys of a stronger or weaker year class.
+The short-term projection is carried out in FLR using FLasher.
+Weight-at-age in the stock and weight-at-age in the catch are taken to be the mean of the last five years.
+The exploitation pattern is taken to be the mean value of the last five years.
+Population numbers-at-ages 2 and older are survivor estimates from the assessment model, unless there is consistent indication from the most recent recruitment surveys of a stronger or weaker year class.
 These indications should come from RCT3 analyses.
 Numbers at age 1 are either obtained from RCT3 (usually for age-1 abundance in the "intermediate" year) or are taken from the long-term geometric mean (usually for age-1 abundance in years after the "intermediate" year).

-In the last few years, management options have been given for the assumption that F in the "intermediate" year is equal to the average estimate for F of the last three assessment years scaled to the last year's F. While this is considered to be the default procedure for this stock, other options may also be considered if deemed more realistic by the assessment WG or ACOM.
+In the last few years, management options have been given for the assumption that F in the "intermediate" year is equal to the average estimate for F of the last three assessment years scaled to the last year's F. If this status quo F level led to catches higher than the agreed TAC, the F corresponding to the TAC in place for that year is applied instead.